State continuity of the Baltic states: Soviet Union and Russian Federation

 The last General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev established a 26-member Commission to evaluate the Molotov–Ribbentrop Pact and its Secret Protocols.
 The Commission agreed that the Pact existed and its content was contrary to Baltic–Soviet treaties.
 The Commission was not able to reach consensus on the effects of the pact, since it would open the possibility to Baltic exit from the Soviet Union.
 The issue has not been discussed in the Russian Federation since the report of the Commission in 1989.
 Contemporary Russian Federation has refused to be bound pre-1940 agreements which the Soviet Union had entered with either Estonia, Latvia, or Lithuania.
 The Ministry of Foreign Affairs of Russia has announced that the distortion of history and allegations of unlawful occupations are the main reasons for the problems in the Baltics–Russia relations.

-At the same time, the Russian Federation claims that it continues as the legal personality of the former Soviet Union is jeopardised by its own indecisiveness of the relationship between the Russian Federation and the Soviet Union.
-The Soviet Union obligations did not continue automatically with the Russian Federation.
-Decisions were made on a case by case basis.
-The Russian Federation weighted carefully the degree to which the continuity was its interest, especially in the field of bilateral relations and debts.
+At the same time, the Russian Federation claims that it continues as the legal personality of the former Soviet Union.
+However, Russia claims that it did not inherit the obligations of the Soviet Union automatically.
+The decisions on continuity were made on a case by case basis and the Russian Federation weighted carefully the degree to which the continuity was its interest, especially in the field of bilateral relations and debts.